Nelle Wilson Reagan: Workings with the church

 Ronald Reagan wrote that his mother "always expected to find the best in people and often did".
 She attended the Disciples of Christ church regularly and was active, and very influential, within it; she frequently led Sunday school services and gave the Bible readings to the congregation during the services.
 A strong believer in the power of prayer, she led prayer meetings at church and was in charge of mid-week prayers when the pastor was out of town.
 She was also an adherent of the Social Gospel movement.
 Her strong commitment to the church is what induced her son Ronald to become a Protestant Christian rather than a Roman Catholic like his father.

 Due to her influence within the church community, one member of the congregation said that "Many of us believed Nelle Reagan had the gift to heal", and fellow churchgoer Mildred Neer recalled Reagan's strong passion for prayer:

 When our little daughter was about four years old, she developed what seemed to be tonsillitis ...
 My husband said to me, 'Why don't you go to church?
 It will do you good.'
 [The pastor] spoke on how we as Christians should accept death ...
 When the service was dismissed, everybody had left except for Mrs. Reagan who was on the platform gathering up the music that the choir members had left.
 I thought, 'If only I could talk to Mrs. Reagan,' and went up to her.
 She said, 'Let's get down on our knees and pray about it.'
 She made a wonderful prayer, [and] Mrs. Reagan spent the whole afternoon in prayer with us ...
 She left about six o'clock.
 Moments later, the abscess [on our daughter's neck] burst.
 God had heard Nelle Reagan's prayer and answered it.

+Participation in amateur theatricals

 Aside from her work with the church, Nelle acted in many plays.
+In 1913, she performed in Lizzie May Elwyn's melodrama Millie, the Quadroon; or, Out of Bondage, an historical drama set in the Antebellum south.
+Nelle performed, in succession, the role of a genteel Northern matron, a nun, and a Southern field-hand.
 One 1926 review of the play The Ship of Faith said, "Mrs. Reagan is one of Dixon's favorite readers and has appeared before many audiences, always greatly pleasing them."